robenkleene/design-references/adobe-lightroom-classic.md

 You can adjust the tone curve using separate sliders for highlights, lights, darks, and shadows, by clicking the stop editing icon.

+To be able to select the "RGB" channels individually, turn on the "Point Curve" in the lower right.

 ### Spot Removal

 - `q`: Spot removal tool